kakao/hbase-packet-inspector/README.md

   tcpdump) can degrade the peak performance of the server by up to 20%.
-Our rule of thumb is to run it only on RegionServers with relatively low CPU usage (e.g. less than 50%) or on application servers as HPI can correctly determine which peer is the RegionServer by examining the port numbers.
+Our rule of thumb is to run it only on RegionServers with relatively low CPU usage (e.g. less than 50%) or on application servers as HPI can correctly determine which peer is a RegionServer by examining the port numbers.

   [pcap]: https://en.wikipedia.org/wiki/Pcap
   [tcpdump-impact]: https://www.percona.com/blog/2015/04/10/measuring-impact-tcpdump-busy-hosts/